mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 This heuristic tracks most closely with what the average trend graphs were showing us above.
 Knaves, Polignac, and Slobber Hannes all have very high Security, with the winner above the drama threshold and knowing they are the winner more than 75% of the game.
-On the other hand, Grey Maria and Omnibus have a much lower value for Security, and making more a much more interesting midgame than Hearts.
+On the other hand, Grey Maria and Omnibus have a much lower value for Security.
+Original Hearts remains the least secure of all the variants, though.

 ### Up Next - L.A.M.A.